spacelift-io/user-documentation/docs/concepts/authorization/assigning-roles-users.md

 ### Assigning roles to users via IdP groups

 See [IdP Group Role Bindings](assigning-roles-groups.md) for details on how to assign roles to IdP groups.
-Once a role is assigned to an IdP group, all actors (api keys and users that your identity provider reports as being members of that group) will inherit the assigned roles.
+Once a role is assigned to an IdP group, all actors (API keys and users that your identity provider reports as being members of that group) will inherit the assigned roles.

 ## Removing a user role binding

-1. Navigate to User Management:
+1. Navigate to _User Management_:
-    1. Click your name in the bottom left corner of the Spacelift interface
+    1. Click your name in the bottom left corner of the Spacelift interface.
-    2. Select **Organization Settings**
+    2. Select **Organization Settings**.
-    3. Navigate to **Users** in the **Identity Management** section
+    3. Navigate to **Users** in the **Identity Management** section.
-    4. Find the user you want to modify
+    4. Find the user you want to modify.
-2. Access Role Management
+2. Access role management:
-    1. Click on the user's row in the user list
+    1. Click on the user's row in the user list.
-    2. Click the **Manage Roles** button
+    2. Click the **Manage Roles** button.
-    3. This opens the role assignment interface
+    3. This opens the role assignment interface.
-3. Remove Role Assignment
+3. Remove role assignment:
-    1. Find the role assignment to remove
+    1. Find the role assignment to remove.
-    2. Click the **Unassign** button from the dropdown
+    2. Click the **Unassign** button from the dropdown.
-    3. Confirm the removal
+    3. Confirm the removal.

 ## Multiple roles

 Actors can have multiple roles across different spaces:

-- Different roles in different spaces for varied access levels
+- Different roles in different spaces for varied access levels.
-- Multiple roles in the same space (permissions are additive)
+- Multiple roles in the same space (permissions are additive).
-- Roles inherited from group membership plus individual assignments
+- Roles inherited from group membership plus individual assignments.

 ## Getting role IDs

 To use custom roles in login policies, you need their role IDs:

-1. Navigate to **Organization Settings** → **Access Control Center** → **Roles**
+1. Navigate to **Organization Settings** → **Access Control Center** → **Roles**.
-2. Click on the custom role you want to use
+2. Click on the custom role you want to use.
-3. Click **Copy ID** from the role detail page
+3. Click **Copy ID** from the role detail page.
-4. Use this ID in your login policy
+4. Use this ID in your login policy.

 ## Troubleshooting

-### Common issues

-**User Cannot See Resources**:
+### User cannot see resources

-- Verify user has `space:read` action
+- Verify user has `space:read` action.
-- Check if user is assigned to correct space
+- Check if user is assigned to correct space.

-**Role Assignment Not Taking Effect**:
+### Role assignment not taking effect

-- Check if login policy has syntax errors
+- Check login policy syntax for errors.
-- Verify role ID is correct in login policies
+- Verify role ID is correct in login policies.

-**Permission Denied Errors**:
+### Permission denied errors

-- Verify user has required actions for the operation
+- Verify user has required actions for the operation.
-- Check if operation is being performed in correct space
+- Check if operation is being performed in correct space.
-- Confirm role includes necessary permissions
+- Confirm role includes necessary permissions.

-**Login Policy Not Working**:
+### Login policy not working

-- Check policy syntax for errors
+- Check policy syntax for errors.
-- Verify input data structure matches policy conditions
+- Verify input data structure matches policy conditions.
-- Use policy sampling to debug input data
+- Use policy sampling to debug input data.
-- Check for typos in team names or user logins
+- Check for typos in team names or user logins.
-- Check for case sensitivity in team names and user logins
+- Check for case sensitivity in team names and user logins.

 ## Related Topics